German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 We added several columns to annotate our dataset with Key-Value pairs \
 following the `REMBI <https://doi.org/10.1038/s41592-021-01166-8>`_ guidelines \
-(after saving the document, our ``;`` separator became ``,``).
+(after saving the document, our ``TAB`` separator became ``,``).

-We proceed and start the script **Import Key-Value from .csv**.
+We proceed and start the script "*Import Key-Value from .csv*".

 .. figure:: images/6_script_import.png

    *Selection of all the datasets of a project and the Import from CSV script.*
 ..

-A few explanation on some of parameters we chose here:

-* Data Type & ID: We selected the project containing all of our datasets.
-  Only the datasets having their ID in the .csv file will be annotated with Key-Value pairs.
-* Target data type: We want to annotate dataset (the name and ID inside the .csv correspond to datasets).
-* File annotation: The .csv file was picked from the local computer via the **Choose file** menu (ID of attached file on OMERO could be picked instead).
-* All other parameters can help you fine tune the way to import annotations.
+There are many parameters here that could help you fine tune the way to import annotations.
 More \
-  on that in the :doc:`advanced section</indepth>` of this guide.
+  on that in the :doc:`parameter description section</allparameters>` of this guide.

-We can see in the OMERO activities that the Key-Value pairs were added to 5 \
+We can then see in the OMERO activities that the Key-Value pairs were added to 5 \
 datasets out of the 11 present in this project (as expected).
-One of them \
-is shown bellow as an example.

 .. figure:: images/7_KV_import_printout.png